Carrie Winder McGavock: Career

 It was around Carnton that the Battle of Franklin was fought on November 30, 1864.
 The home became filled with the wounded, to whom Col. McGavock and his wife ministered with all their resources.
 Mrs. McGavock was expected to take on the responsibilities of a nurse, assisting with the wounded soldiers.
 She led the efforts, supervising the logistics, and ordering her enslaved African-Americans to assist.
 She donated food, clothing, and supplies to care for the wounded and dying.
 Carrie's two surviving children, Hattie (age nine) and Winder (age seven), served as medical aides throughout the evening as well.
 On the morning after the battle, five Confederate generals lay dead on the wide gallery of the house.
 For weeks, the McGavocks nursed the wounded, cared for the dying, and buried the dead.

 When the war was over, Col. McGavock gave part of the ground of Carnton for the McGavock Confederate Cemetery, in which were gathered the bodies of the Confederate Army soldiers who died on that field.
 The care of this cemetery became Mrs. McGavock's duty.
 She managed the maintenance of the cemetery with former African-American slaves until her death in 1905.
 She preserved the inscriptions recorded on the grave markers in her Cemetery Record Book.

 Personal life

 She was an active member of Franklin's Presbyterian Church for 59 years.

 In addition to her own children, McGavock brought up thirteen orphan children in her home.

 Death and legacy

 Caroline McGavock was in failing health the last eighteen months of her life.
 She died at the home of her daughter, Mrs. George L. Cowan, on the Lewisburg Pike, near Franklin, Tennessee, on February 22, 1905, age 76.
 She was buried in the family burying ground at Carnton, near the graves of the Confederate dead.

-McGavock's life was the subject The Widow of the South, a 2005 novel by Robert Hicks.
+McGavock's life was the subject of The Widow of the South, a 2005 novel by Robert Hicks.